irinikp/EverCraft-Kata/Bonus_Iteration/README.md

 #### Feature: Initiative
 * Characters roll a 20-dice to define the initiative.
 (The higher the dice, the sooner the player plays)
 * Each player can either move or attack on each round, not both

-#### Feature: Weapon Range
-* All non-missile weapons have range 1 square
-* Bows have range 2 - 30 square (it can't hit a target on an adjacent square)